shaneosullivan/JsTutor/README.md

 The `vercel.json` configuration file handles both the frontend build and Node.js backend automatically.

+**Note**: Initial builds may take 2-3 minutes due to the comprehensive UI component library.
+Subsequent deployments will be faster due to caching.

 ### Replit Deployment
 This project is optimized for Replit deployment with built-in environment variable management.